paulhayler/sagepay-api/README.md

-# sagepay-api
+# Standard Sage API
-Standard SagePay integration in to static site
+Standard SagePay integration in to a static site